DymuX17/data-generation-for-visualization/README.md

 # data-generation-for-visualization

 This project is a preliminary version of a project created to send process data from an automation system.
 The final version will download data using the OPC-UA standard from the TIA Portal environment.
-The data will be generated based on the actual automation system and plant for heat generation and distribution.
-The initial version allows you to generate a function (in this case, a sine function) and send it to the InfluxDB time database.
+The data will be got from the real automation system that is plant for heat generation and distribution.
+The initial version allows you to generate a data from the function (in this case, a sine function) and send it to the InfluxDB time database.
 It uses the `influxdb-client` library to write and query data from an InfluxDB bucket.
 Also it is able to visualise the results after uncomment "# data_get.get_values()" funcion (for preliminary purposes).
 There will be also project that retrives the data and visualises it.

 ## Features